It’s a fact that art collectors are everywhere.

-If it is true that they are in abundance, why does the task of finding art collectors seem so impossibly hard?
-The lifeblood of any business is in attracting new customers and making repeat sales to existing ones.
+If it is true that collectors are in abundance, why does the task of finding art collectors seem so impossibly hard?
+Attracting new customers and making repeat sales to existing ones is the lifeblood of all businesses.
 It is no different for artists.
 Potential new customers can seem just as invisible and difficult to obtain to chiropractors and plumbers as they do for you.

-In this post, we’ll say an art collector is one who purchases multiple pieces of art.
-Your job is to find buyers who are your potential collectors and to work to gain their trust and sell them multiple pieces of your art.
-Ordering four posters from Art.com would not qualify someone as an art collector to most artists or me.
+In this post, we’ll say an art collector purchases multiple pieces of art.
+Your job is to find buyers who are your potential collectors and work to gain their trust and sell them multiple pieces of your art.
+Ordering four posters from Art.com would not qualify someone as an art collector.

-An art buyer is a person who may buy a piece of art on a whim.
+An art buyer is a person who may buy a piece of art to fulfill a design scheme or on a whim.
 They get swept away on a cruise line pitch, fall in love with a piece on vacation in Maui, or find something irresistible at a local art fair.
-What defines them as a buyer versus a collector is they have no further intentions of continuing to buy art.
-If that should happen, it is only by happenstance, and not because they were actively looking to buy more art.
+What defines a buyer versus collector is they have no further intentions to buy art.
+If that should happen, it is only by happenstance, not because they were actively looking to buy more art.

 Art buyers are part of the equation for you.
 They will help fill your coffers when they do purchase.
 It’s just that you can’t count on repeat sales from them.
 So you want to court them.
 If treated right, some may become collectors because of the experience they have with you.

-They go where they can find new art.
-They are looking for stimulating art that may motivate them to make a purchase.
+Art collectors go where they can find new art.
+They are looking for stimulating art that may motivate them to purchase.
 Many put themselves on the mailing list of museums, galleries, and artists they like.
 They are the ones who will make an excursion to galleries and museums as part of their vacation.
-Others may limit their hunting to art that informs and delights their passion such as art based on golf, wine, sports, horses and so forth.
+Others may limit their hunting to art that informs and delights their passion, such as art-based on golf, wine, sports, horses, and so forth.

 While by no means inclusive, here is a mind map of more than 50 places and activities you can use to find collectors.
-In the nearly 600 posts on this blog, or in my monthly art marketing Hangouts with Jason Horejs, many of the topics mentioned have been covered in detail.
-See the YouTube video at the end of this post for a broadcast on how to find art collectors.
+In the nearly 600 posts on this blog, or my art marketing broadcasts with Jason Horejs, many of the topics mentioned have been covered in detail.
+See the on How to Find Art Collectors on my Art Marketing Tips page.

 You can go the route of letting galleries find your collectors for you, but you still have to hunt for your galleries.
 While working exclusively with galleries is possible, it is increasingly harder for most artists to make a living strictly from gallery sales.
 In my opinion, galleries are never going out of the equation.
 There always will be a need and room for competent galleries in the art market.
 Artists who understand and embrace this should include galleries in their distribution plans.
 It makes sense on multiple levels.

-A believable, achievable number of collectors for most artists is 100.
-If you can amass that many or more people who love your art, you can indeed bulletproof your career.
-Although 100 collectors alone will not likely be able to purchase all the art you create, but it is probable they will buy a significant amount of your oeuvre.
+A believable, achievable number for most artists is 100 collectors.
+If you can gather that many or more people to love your art, you can indeed bulletproof your career.
+Although 100 collectors alone will not likely be able to purchase all the art you create, they will probably buy a significant amount of your oeuvre.

 Moreover, with the right kind of networking and professional referral techniques put to use, the odds are, several of your devoted buyers will also be influential to your career in other ways.
 It is not difficult to imagine some of them providing you with powerful introductions to others who can positively affect your career in monumental ways.

-Now you have some useful ideas on where to find collectors, your next step should be organizing and prioritizing your activities to find yourself in their company.
-Whether socializing at a museum event or exchanging comments on LinkeIn or Facebook, you have the means to get to know collectors.
-As the famous statement says, “Just Do It!”
+Now you have some useful ideas on where to find collectors; your next step should be organizing and prioritizing your activities to find yourself in their company.
+Whether socializing at a museum event or exchanging comments on LinkedIn or Facebook, you have the means to get to know collectors.
+As the famous Nike promo says, “Just Do It!”